A risk factor is something that increases your likelihood of getting a disease or condition.

 Carpal tunnel syndrome is most often diagnosed between the ages of 40-60.

-Women are diagnosed with carpal tunnel syndrome three times more often than men are.
+Women are diagnosed with carpal tunnel syndrome 3 times more often than men are.

 Inheriting a narrowed carpal tunnel increases your chances of developing carpal tunnel syndrome.